apetresc/amazon-sns-log4j-appender/README.md

   classpath.
 The POM sets these dependencies to `<scope>provided</scope>` to keep it compatible with custom versions of both of these libraries which many sophisticated users will often want to use.

+  3. **Why does using this appender completely crash my process, using up truly ridiculous amounts of CPU?**

+  The Threshold should certainly be set higher than `INFO`, otherwise the logging messages produced by the AWS SDK's own HTTP client will overwhelm the logger.